stacktrust/test2/summit2016.md

 > As networks become increasingly targeted by attackers in search of sensitive data, a new data protection model is arising: one in which data must be protected even on contested networks.
 In this new paradigm, a stronger isolation boundary is needed than the current process model of the status quo: hardware-enforced enclaves are a step towards true data protection in contested networks.
 This talk provides a background of enclaves provided by Intel SGX, followed by an example case study of well-known malware that could have been prevented through the deployment of enclave technologies.
 Finally a discussion on the weaknesses of the current enclave technologies is provided before concluding remarks.

- * 15:45 Securing dom0 today and in the future, *Derek Straka*, Star Lab
+ * 15:45 Securing dom0 today and in the future, *Doug Goldstein*, Star Lab

  > Over time there has been a lot of talks and proposals for improving Xen and dom0 basic security principles, but many are not followed years later.
 This talk will focus on a few items that can be done today, items that can be done relatively easily and items that we would like to undertake in the future.
 Attendees are invited to join the discussion and help come up with a plan.
 The end goal will be to make this a standing topic at future Xen conferences to keep focus on this area and continue to evolve the security of Xen and of the dom0 baseline.